xuaun/Tic-Tac-Yoshi/README.md

 </p>

 ## How to play this game
-To access this game, access its web version at https://xuaun.github.io/Tic-Tac-Yoshi/ (better using desktop).
+To access this game, access its web version at https://xuaun.github.io/Tic-Tac-Yoshi/.

 ## Technologies used
 In this project, ```HTML```, ```CSS```, ```JavaScript``` were used.